MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Scripted - Existing System <!--2-->

 To install and configure the container role on an existing system, download and run the Install-ContainerHost.ps1 script.
 If the existing system is a Hyper-V virtual machine and will be hosting Hyper-V containers, ensure that nested virtualization is enabled and configured.
 For more information see, [Nested Virtualization]( https://msdn.microsoft.com/virtualization/hyperv_on_windows/windows_welcome).

+> Nano Server does not support the wget command.
+Download the script on a separate system and copy it to the Nano Server system

 ```none
 # Download configuration script